 - No features – 50%

 What to consider while preparing website content

 A website with a blog establishes you as an authority in your field.
-An added advantage is you get rewarded by Google as search engines prefer fresh and unique content.
-When you publish valuable resources, testimonials and recent work updates it cements trust, credibility and helps you to grow in your chosen profession.
+An added advantage is that you get rewarded by Google as search engines prefer fresh and unique content.
+When you publish valuable resources, testimonials, and recent work updates, it cements trust, credibility, and helps you to grow in your chosen profession.

-Different social media channels allow you to build and maintain a two way conversation with your audience on a day to day basis.
-Social media can help in connecting with your audience, prospects and clients.
-Reading their tweets and status updates you can get an understanding of consumer behaviors.
-You can use this information to customize your services in order to serve them better.
+Different social media channels allow you to build and maintain a two-way conversation with your audience on a day to day basis.
+Social media can help connect with your audience, prospects, and clients.
+Reading their tweets and status updates can help you understand consumer behavior.
+You can use this information to customize your services to serve them better.